Moog Music: Minimoog Voyager (2002)

 In 2002, on reacquiring the Moog Music trademark, the company began to produce the Minimoog Voyager, effectively an updated version of the iconic Minimoog.
 The Voyager famously featured a true analog signal path from oscillators to output, but integrated digital controls that made storing presets, along with many other features, available to the Minimoog family.

 Little Phatty (2006)

 The Little Phatty, introduced in 2006, was Moog Music's answer to demand for a portable, affordable analog signal path synthesizer.
 It was the last instrument that Robert Moog participated in the design of and was released by the company shortly after Robert's death in 2005.

 Sub Phatty (2013)

 With the release of the Sub Phatty in 2013, Moog Music introduced the first synthesizer with an entirely new circuitry schematic since Robert Moog's death in 2005.
-This new synthesizer featured a new oscillator design with an updated analog sound an increased panel dive edit-ability.
+This new synthesizer featured a new oscillator design with an updated analog sound and increased panel dive edit-ability.
 This popularity of this instrument inspired multiple subsequent versions from the company with the release of the Sub 37 and Subsequent 37.
 These synthesizers introduced additional features such as a sequencer and brought edit-ability up from the dive format to the immediate accessibility of the front panel.